 - Pick it up, carefully, by the parchment paper and set it on a cutting board.

 - Cut into 8 squares!
 Enjoy!
-Store leftovers in tupperware in the fridge for up to a week.
+Store leftovers in Tupperware in the fridge for up to a week.

 Recipe Notes: